dieter-l-git/CJMCU-KZQ-Documentation/README.md

 The board is like an Pro mini board, you need an
 USB to serial adapter.
+There are ISP pins for use with an AVRISP mkII programmer on the board, but you need to build a special adapter for this.
-Please be careful with the cheap FTDI adapters. a lot of them are fake chips which doesn't work corecct I tested some adapters with the Silabs CP2102, they are working fine for me.
+Please be careful with the cheap FTDI adapters. a lot of them has fake chips which doesn't work correct.
+I tested some adapters with the Silabs CP2102, they are working fine for me.

+There are ISP pins for use with an AVRISP mkII programmer or similar on the board, but you need to build a special adapter for this.

 You can use this as you want.
 I will be happy if you send me a postcard.
 In this case ask for my postal address via dieter-l-git(at)gmx.de.

+Have fun.